Tasks, Actions & Agents

 Monitoring and observability

-The monitoring module lets you check in on the status of your running tasks, actions and agents.
-It can report scores and potential problems for actions like model training, task state, progress and activity for annotation tasks and annotation agents.
+The monitoring module lets you check in on the status of your running tasks, actions, agents and services.
+It can report scores and potential problems for actions like model training, task state, progress and activity for annotation tasks and annotation agents, as well as the overall cluster health.

 › /ellf-monitor How’s the NER training going?⏺︎Job ner-product-names-v2 (action)State running — step 800 Best score 0.81 (ents_f) at step 720 Train loss 0.52 (stable) Alerts None